nilp0inter/book-digi-tools/scripts/ai-add-bookmarks/prompt.md

 - Ensure page numbers are positive integers

 ### If page numbers are wrong:
-- Recalculate offset with bc using more samples
+- Recalculate offset with calc-offset using more samples
 - Check for Roman numeral front matter
 - Test with manual page verification